tmthrgd/latestgo/README.md

 `$HOME/sdk/$(cat ~/sdk/latest)/bin` to `$PATH` so `go` will always be the latest version of go installed.

+**latestgo** also provides a single flag `-all` that will download all versions of go since go1.8, including all patch releases, instead of only the latest supported versions (the highest patch release of the last two major versions).

 ## License

 [BSD 3-Clause License](LICENSE)

 ## Note

-**latestgo** uses the Golang maintner service at maintner.golang.org to retrieve the latest supported versions.
+**latestgo** uses the JSON feed at <https://golang.org/dl/?mode=json> to retrieve the latest supported versions.